James Dodds (artist): Reviews

-"Looking at the paintings of James Dodds for the first time one is struck by the literalness of the work, the sheer specificity of plank on frame built outward by the practiced hand of a man whose obsession with the form and structure of boats had taken him out of school at fifteen and into a shipyard apprenticeship.
+Bill Mayher, in An Eye for Boats, A Sense of Place: The Art of James Dodds, wrote, "Looking at the paintings of James Dodds for the first time one is struck by the literalness of the work, the sheer specificity of plank on frame built outward by the practiced hand of a man whose obsession with the form and structure of boats had taken him out of school at fifteen and into a shipyard apprenticeship.
 Slowly, however, the force of his artistry begins to gather beyond this initial impression.
 In a striking and mysterious piece of visual alchemy, what once seemed specific now glides toward the abstract.
 Parts, once distinct, become a whole.
 A lyric buoyancy emerges.
 Our consciousness fuses with our unconscious.
 The eye and the mind's eye become one."